-According to the CDC, millions of people catch the cold each year.
-The average is 2-3 a year for adults and more for children.
-A cold usually lasts 7-10 days and the symptoms can be treated at home.
+According to the CDC, millions of people catch the common cold (Rhinovirus) each year.
+The average is 1 per year for adults and 2 for children.
+Luckily, a cold usually lasts 7 days and the symptoms can be treated at home.

 Are herbal remedies safe?

 While I have a positive outlook on their safety, it’s important to recognize that, much like pharmaceuticals, herbal remedies can have varying effects on different individuals.
 Always consult your doctor or pharmacist before trying any new remedies to ensure they’re safe for you.

 Here are seven of my go-to treatments for dealing with cold symptoms:

 Aside from hydration, a steaming cup of herbal tea offers soothing relief for your throat and helps to suppress coughing.
 It is said to help loosen phlegm and has anti-inflammatory effects.